Optimization of Nonlinear Turbulence in Stellarators: Introduction

 Stellarators are one of the most promising designs for magnetic confinement fusion as they are inherently steady-state and are less susceptible to current-driven instabilities \citep{Helander2014TheoryFields}.
 However, stellarators have historically been plagued by large collisionally-induced losses of particles and energy, associated with cross-field drifts of particles caused by the inhomogeneity and curvature of the magnetic field.
 In principle, stellarators can be optimized to reduce these collisional losses.
 In practice, impressive improvements in plasma confinement have been obtained.
 For example, experiments at the W7-X stellarator have shown greatly reduced neoclassical transport \citep{Beidler2021Demonstration7-X}.
 Furthermore, advances in stellarator optimization techniques have led to designs with precise quasisymmetry (QS) \citep{Landreman2022MagneticConfinement, Landreman2022OptimizationConfinement} and quasi-isodynamicity (QI) \citep{Goodman2022ConstructingFields}.

 After neoclassical losses are minimized, confinement is limited by the anomalous transport of heat and particles by turbulence.
 This turbulence is driven by plasma microinstabilities on length scales of the gyroradius.
-For example, the ion-temperature gradient (ITG) instability is believed to cause ion-temperature clamping in W7-X, preventing heating of ions above 2 keV \citep{Beurskens2021IonPlasmas}.
+For example, the ion-temperature gradient (ITG) instability is believed to be a major cause for ion-temperature clamping in W7-X, preventing heating of ions above 2 keV \citep{Beurskens2021IonPlasmas} (along with weak energy exchange between electrons and ions).
 While there have been recent attempts to optimize stellarators to reduce turbulence-induced transport, they have mainly relied on proxies based solely on the magnetic geometry \citep{Mynick2010OptimizingTransport, Proll2016TEMStellarators, Roberg-Clark2022ReductionOptimization} or linear simulations \citep{Jorge2023DirectDevices}.
 However, linear physics may not accurately predict nonlinear saturation mechanisms that ultimately determine the rate of heat and particle loss \citep{McKinney2019AQuasi-axisymmetricstellarator}.
 Unfortunately, using nonlinear analysis for optimization is usually very challenging.
 Gyrokinetics \citep{AntonsenJr.1980KineticPlasmas, Catto1978LinearizedGyro-kinetics, Frieman1982NonlinearEquilibria} is one of the most commonly-used models to study turbulence in magnetic confinement fusion devices, and is also the model used for this paper.
 Typical nonlinear gyrokinetics simulations usually require hundreds to thousands of CPU hours, making them infeasible to use within an optimization loop.